 “Then throw the rod.
 Roryn needs the signal.
 We’ve taken the Colossus.”

 Hope unlooked-for washed over Tyler.
 He was about to tell her he couldn’t, that the griffon nearly smashed its prison to bits over silverstone light, when cheers and cries of joy filled the night air.
 Of the two-dozen people who’d breached Rorin’s amphitheater, only ten still drew breath; and while half of them tended to the wounded and dying, the others celebrated.

-A young Midland farmhand ran around the Assembly for no other purpose than to rejoice.
+A young Midland farmhand ran around the arena for no other purpose than to rejoice.
 “WE DID IT,” he shouted as he leapt exultantly through sand.
 “WE SACKED TH’ BITCH!
 WE DID IT!
 WE FUCKIN’ TOOK TH’ COLOSSUS!”

 Shannon watched him wearily as he darted by.
 “It’s not done, ya fool.
 Roryn’ll be comin’ with her highness.
 It’s one thing to take a building; another to keep it, make demands.”

 Most ignored the grandmother.
 A man broke down and wept into his hands.
 Another lifted his hands skyward, giving thanks to the One True God of readers and peasants for their hallowed victory over vicious priests.
 The farmhand running laps started cartwheeling; he couldn’t sustain it in the moist sand and fell splayed out.
 He laughed madly, triumphantly.

 A middle-aged man savored the moment with dignity.
 He sat on a lower bench, face forward, back straight, hands round on his knees, as if he were a child in school.
 Blood oozed down his face from a gleaming head wound, but he didn’t attend to it.
 It was as if he’d decided that nothing and no one would move him.
 Even if he bled.